ofSener/zero-to-hero-py/readme.md

+## Her koşulda beni destekleyen karıma ithafen
-#This readme is about my learning journey and notes about the things I learn
+#This readme is about my learning journey
 ## 1.
 i created weather-api.py file and tried to use openai api but i failed to use it. i thought it is free but i was wrong.